JetBrains/intellij-sdk-docs/indexing_and_psi_stubs.md

 ## Introduction

 The indexing framework provides a quick way to locate certain elements (for example, files containing a certain word or methods with a particular name) in large code bases.
-Plugin developers can use the existing indexes built by IntelliJ IDEA itself, as well as build and use their own indexes.
+Plugin developers can use the existing indexes built by the IDE itself, as well as build and use their own indexes.

 It supports two main types of indexes: *file-based indexes*  and *stub indexes*.
 File-based indexes are built directly over the content of files, and stub indexes are built over serialized *stub trees*.
 A stub tree for a source file is a subset of its PSI tree which contains only externally visible declarations and is serialized in a compact binary format.
 Querying a file-based index gets you the set of files matching a certain condition, and querying a stub index gets you the set of matching PSI elements.
 Therefore, custom language plugin developers should typically use stub indexes in their plugin implementations.